cyberphone/openkeystore.old/README.md

 https://cyberphone.github.io/openkeystore/resources/docs/keygen2.html

 ##Requirements
-* Java SDK V6 or V7
+* Java SDK Version 6, 7 or 8
 * Ant 1.8 or later
 * The projects are being developed using Eclipse but there's no dependence on Eclipse.